Statutes of the Deutsche Forschungsgemeinschaft

-(1) The Head Office supports the work of the bodies of the DFG, implements their decisions and administers the funding programmes.
+(1) The Head Office supports the work of the bodies and other committees of the DFG, implements their decisions and administers the funding programmes.

 (2) The Head Office reports to the Executive Board and the Executive Committee on the current business of the DFG.

 (3) The activities of the Head Office are governed by rules of procedure adopted by the Executive Board.

 (1) 1The Senate is the central scientific body of the DFG.
 2It deliberates and resolves, within the principles adopted by the General Assembly, on all major matters of the DFG, unless they are reserved for the Joint Committee.